TheoreticalEcosystemEcology/PLPT/slides.md

 ## Main goals

-1. Easy generation of slides
+1. Easy generation of slides test 4
 2. Integration with `R` and `Julia`
 3. Looks nice